drag0ns3c/httpg/README.md

 As a bonus, it will render a status page that will output details of the machine.

+## Installation

+Head over to the [releases page](https://github.com/drag0ns3c/httpg/releases) to download the binary for your platform.

 ## Usage

 The following command will launch the file server listening on `0.0.0.0:9000` and will serve the directory the command is run from.